becsyu/AirBnB-Data-Project/README.md

 # AirBnB-Data-Project
-AirBnB, Austin City Limits, Hierarchical Models, Random Effects This is a project led by whiterougue, see master branch for any questions.
+AirBnB, Austin City Limits, Hierarchical Models, Random Effects This is a joint academic project led by whiterougue, see master branch for any questions.

 ## Goal
 To find out the effect of a large music festival for Airbnb listing prices, ahead of booking.
 We took an example of Austin and ACL, using airbnb listing data mined on the date of July 13, 2019.